-The year-end of the company is 31 March 2023 and for the purposes of consolidation the draft accounts have been used.
+The year-end of the company is 31 March and for the purposes of consolidation the final accounts for 31 March 2024 have been used.
 There was no qualification to the audit opinion on the last audited accounts of the company.